PiterWeb/StdoutPCMApplicationLoopback/README.md

 # StdoutPCMApplicationLoopback
-This programm is a modification of [Microsfot Sample ApplicationLoopback](https://github.com/microsoft/Windows-classic-samples/tree/main/Samples/ApplicationLoopback).
+This programm is a modification of [Microsoft Sample ApplicationLoopback](https://github.com/microsoft/Windows-classic-samples/tree/main/Samples/ApplicationLoopback).

 ### Objective:
 Stream through stdout (only works on CMD, PowerShell does not work) PCM audio data to pipe to other programs like ffmpeg/ffplay ...